rhyslwells/ML_Tools/README.md

+# ML_Tools: Machine Learning Explorations

-This repository contains a series of explorations to help implement and understand various machine learning concepts.
-The goal is to develop a flexible pipeline for testing different ideas and techniques, with insights from the explorations integrated where applicable.
-The project is also linked with the [Data Archive](https://github.com/rhyslwells/Data-Archive), which provides additional context and resources.
+This personal repository contains a series of structured explorations aimed at implementing and understanding various machine learning concepts.
+The primary objective is to develop a **flexible and modular pipeline** for testing ideas and techniques.
+Insights from these explorations are integrated into the pipeline where applicable.

+This project is closely linked to the [Data Archive](https://github.com/rhyslwells/Data-Archive), which provides additional datasets, context, and supporting resources.

-## Structure
+## Repository Structure

+- **Datasets**
-- **Datasets**: Contains datasets used for various ML tasks and experiments.
+  Contains datasets used in various machine learning experiments.
+These datasets serve as the foundation for testing and validating different techniques.

+- **Explorations**
-- **Explorations**: Includes scripts and notebooks that demonstrate different ML concepts and experiments.
-These serve as references to inform and enhance the pipeline.
+  A collection of scripts and notebooks that showcase specific machine learning concepts, methodologies, and experiments.
+These explorations serve as references to refine and enhance the pipeline.

+- **Pipeline**
-- **Pipeline**: A modular pipeline designed to incorporate and test different ML techniques.
-The explorations will be used to adapt and extend this pipeline when relevant.
+  A modular framework designed for integrating and testing different machine learning techniques.
+Insights from the explorations are used to iteratively improve and extend this pipeline.